 Funding is awarded in accordance with the ranking determined by the evaluation committees, based on the envelopes allocated by the Board of Directors.
-The initial funding and the commitment to continue funding in subsequent years are subject to decisions made by the Boards of Directors of the Fonds according to strategic priorities and the annual budgetary appropriations voted by the Québec National Assembly.
+The awarding of grants and excellence awards and the commitment to continue funding in subsequent years are subject to decisions made by the Boards of Directors of the Fonds according to strategic priorities and the annual budgetary appropriations voted by the Québec National Assembly.
 If need be, the Board of Directors may review, modify or cancel funding without notice.